Projects

 Advancing Knowledge in Cracking Resistance of Fiber-reinforced Asphalt Concrete (FRAC)

 Fiber reinforcement is considered to improve the cracking resistance of asphalt concrete (AC).
-Fibers can delay the crack propagation and improve fracture resistance through various crack bridging mechanisms.
+Fibers can delay crack propagation and improve fracture resistance through various crack-bridging mechanisms.

 Impact of Automated and Connected Trucks (Platoons) on Pavement Deterioration Mechanisms